 - Student scholarships

-The Elaine Kilabuk Inuit and Indigenous Health Professions Award
+The Elaine Kilabuk Inuit and Indigenous Health Professions Student Award 2022

 This scholarship is intended to help support the training of an Inuit student from Nunavut in medicine at McGill.
-Other Indigenous health professions students may be eligible for this scholarship per the criteria outlined in the document above.
+Should there not be an Inuit student available, an Indigenous student will be awarded this scholarship per the criteria below.
 The award is named after Dr. Elaine Kilabuk, an Inuk medical graduate from Nunavut.

 Dr. John H. Burgess Distinguished Scholarship (McGill University)